clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-preconfigured-cl-image.rst

 #.
 Create and configure a new VM.
 #.
 Power on the VM and boot |CL|.

-If you would prefer to perform a fresh installation of |CL| into a new VMware ESXi :abbr:`VM (Virtual Machine)` instead, see :ref:`vmware-esxi-install-cl`.
+If you would prefer to perform a manual installation of |CL| into a new VMware ESXi :abbr:`VM (Virtual Machine)` instead, see :ref:`vmware-esxi-install-cl`.

+Visit :ref:`image-types` to learn more about the available images.

 .. note::

    VMware also offers a type 2 hypervisor called `VMware Workstation Player`_ which is designed for the desktop environment.

-Visit :ref:`image-types` to learn more about the available images.
+   See :ref:`vmw-player-preconf` or see :ref:`vmw-player`.

 Download the latest Clear Linux VMware image
 ********************************************